N1coleta/Silly-cat/README.md

 # Silly-cat
+This is a 3D cat made in blender.
+It also has a walking animation.

 I am so done with trying to make a realistic cat that I made this T_T

 TY FOR THE PERSON THAT MADE THIS TUTORIAL ,ILY AND YOU ARE A LIFE SAVER